 - 1 onion diced (I used a sweet onion)

-- 1 tsp olive oil (or oil of choice) (optional, but helps with roasting)
+- 1 teaspoon olive oil (or oil of choice) (optional, but helps with roasting)

 *I like using light coconut milk in this recipe because it's very creamy without the strong coconut flavor that full fat coconut milk has.
 Cashew milk would work nicely too.